You can add a breakpoint from two windows.

 You can add a breakpoint in a function for which you do not have

-any source code, for example in malloc
+any source code, for example in malloc, exit, or printf from the

 standard system libraries.
 In this case, select Function and